-The tournament committee, also known as the ToCo, is responsible for the organization of tournaments throughout the year.
+Since 2020 the tournament committee, also known as the ToCo, and the Sports committee (SportCie) have merged.
+The SportCie is responsible for the organization of tournaments throughout the year.
 We try to organize tournaments every two months if possible.
 Most of these tournaments are also open for externals and our alumni.
 One exception is the Club championship at the end of the year, where only Beat It members can battle for the prize of best squasher.
 Besides ordinary tournaments, we also try to arrange special tournaments with other sport societies.

 Battle of the cities is a squash tournament which is organized in a different city in The Netherlands each year.
 Student squash associations from all over the country come together to compete against each other.
 May the best city win!

 BallStars is a tournament in cooperation with 5 other student sport societies from Olympos.
 During this tournament you can get a taste of other sports besides squash.
 These sports include: Badminton, Tabletennis, Basketball, Korfball, Floorball and Volleyball.
 So if you are an allround athlete this is the tournament for you!

 Besides tournaments, the SportCie also helps members to improve their squash skills, by helping them on the courts and giving advice.
 The SportCie also hosts an internal ladder for Beat It members to take part in.
 The goal of this competition is to encourage the members to play competitive matches and improve their squash abilities.

 Teuntje Poortvliet, Hananne Heil, Emma Cornielje, and Ellen McCullough